unclewalter/brightsign_rss/README.md

 ## TODO

+- Clean up:
-- Code clean up.
-Maybe break up some `createRSSFeed()` into smaller functions to make it more composable
+    - Maybe break up some of `createRSSFeed()` into smaller functions to make it more composable.
+    - `refreshRSSFeeds()`, while it works is a bit of code smell.
+This could be genericised.
+- Add function to clear orphan feeds
 - Possibly add ffmpeg integration to transcode media for target
 - Possible add imagemagick integration to resize oversized images
-- Add cleanup function for orphan feeds